-Trinidad and Tobago profile
+Trinidad and Tobago country profile

 Trinidad and Tobago is one of the wealthiest countries in the Caribbean, thanks to its large reserves of oil and gas, the exploitation of which dominates its economy.

-Dependence on oil has made the republic a hostage to world crude prices, whose fall during the 1980s and early 1990s led to the build-up of a large foreign debt, widespread unemployment and labour unrest.
+Dependence on oil has made the country a hostage to world crude prices, whose fall during the 1980s and early 1990s led to the build-up of a large foreign debt, widespread unemployment and labour unrest.

 As with other nations in the region, Trinidad and Tobago - a major trans-shipment point for cocaine - has been troubled by drug- and gang-related violence, which threatens the tourism industry.

 Calypso music and steel drum bands feature in carnival celebrations on Trinidad.
 Tobago attracts diving enthusiasts and nature lovers.

 President Carmona enjoyed a distinguished legal career before becoming president in March 2013.
 He served as a member of Trinidad and Tobago's Supreme Court and was a judge at the International Criminal Court in The Hague.

 Keith Rowley was sworn in in September 2015 after he led the People's National Movement party to victory in a general election.

 A volcanologist with a PhD in Geology, specialising in Geochemistry, he first ran for political office in 1981.
 He served as an opposition senator in parliament from 1987 to 1990 and has been a member of the House of Representatives for Diego Martin West since 1991.